RussBaz/VaporHX/README.md

 // Try this method on the 'req.htmx' extension
 // This method tries to mimic the 'req.view.render' api
-// but it also can accept optional HXResponseHeaders func render(_ name: String, _ context: some Encodable, page: Bool? = nil, headers: HXResponseHeaders? = nil) async throws -> Response
+// but it also can accept optional HXResponseHeaders
+// Setting the 'page' parameter will force to always return a full page or a page fragment only func render(_ name: String, _ context: some Encodable, page: Bool? = nil, headers: HXResponseHeaders? = nil) async throws -> Response

 func render(_ name: String, page: Bool? = nil, headers: HXResponseHeaders? = nil) async throws -> Response